Equivalence of metric gluing and conformal welding in $\gamma$-Liouville quantum gravity for $\gamma \in (0,2)$: Preliminaries

+These results from~\cite{dms} build on the earlier result~\cite[Thm~1.8]{zip} that in the case of a wedge $(\h,h,0,\infty)$ of weight 4 cut by an $\SLE_\kappa$ $\eta$ into two wedges of weight 2, for each $t>0$ the law of the pair of surfaces to the left and right of $\eta$ is invariant under both the operation $\mathcal{Z}_{-t}$ of cutting only along $\eta([0,t])$ (where $\eta$ is parametrized by LQG boundary length) and the operation~$\mathcal{Z}_t$ of conformally welding the boundary segments $(x_t^-,0]$ and $[0,x_t^+)$ according to LQG boundary length, where $x_t^\pm$ are defined so that $\nu_h((x_t^-,0]) = \nu_h([0,x_t^+)) = t$ (in particular, \cite[Thm~1.8]{zip} states that this welding is almost surely unique).
+The group of transformations $\{\mathcal{Z}_t\colon t\in\R\}$ is called the \textbf{(length) quantum zipper}: for $t>0$, $\mathcal{Z}_t$ ``zips up'' the pair of surfaces by $t$ units of LQG boundary length whilst $\mathcal{Z}_{-t}$ ``unzips'' by $t$ units of LQG boundary length.

-Intuitively, an \textbf{$\alpha$-quantum cone} is the quantum surface corresponding to a GFF on the surface homeomorphic to $\mathbb{C}$ obtained by gluing together the sides of $W_\theta$, where $\theta = 2\pi(1-\alpha/Q)$, according to Lebesgue measure.
-It is defined in~\cite[Definition 4.10]{dms} for $\alpha < Q$ by taking the process~$A_t$ as for an $\alpha$-quantum wedge, except with $B_{2t}$ and $\widehat{B}_{2t}$ replaced by $B_t$ and $\widehat{B}_t$ respectively, and then taking $h$ to be the field on $\mathbb{C}$ whose projection onto the space of radially symmetric functions is given by $A_t$ on the circle of radius $e^{-t}$ around 0, and whose projection onto the orthogonal complement of this space (ie, the space of functions whose mean is the same on all circles centred at 0) is the corresponding projection of an independent whole-plane GFF.
-Note that the second projection is only defined modulo additive constant, but we generally fix the constant by requiring the mean on each circle centred at 0 to vanish.
-For the first projection, we fix the constant as we do for a wedge, i.e.\ by requiring $A_0 = 0$.
-As before, the law of a quantum cone is invariant under the operation of adding a constant to the field (i.e., the resulting cone will have the same circle average embedding as the original one); analogously to the case with wedges, the restriction of an $\alpha$-quantum cone $h$ to the unit disc $\mathbb{D}$ is equal in law to the restriction of $h^{\text{wp}}-\alpha\log|\cdot|$ to $\mathbb{D}$ where~$h^{\text{wp}}$ is a whole-plane GFF with the additive constant chosen so that the circle average $h^{\text{wp}}_1(0)$ is 0.
+We next define the whole-plane analogue of the quantum wedge.
+Intuitively, an \textbf{$\alpha$-quantum cone} is the doubly marked quantum surface corresponding to a GFF on the surface homeomorphic to $\mathbb{C}$ obtained by gluing together the sides of $W_\theta$, where $\theta = 2\pi(1-\alpha/Q)$, according to Lebesgue measure.
+It is given by $(\mathbb{C},h,0,\infty)$, where the field $h$ is defined in~\cite[Definition 4.10]{dms} for $\alpha < Q$ by taking the process~$A_t$ as for an $\alpha$-quantum wedge, except with $B_{2t}$ and $\widehat{B}_{2t}$ replaced by~$B_t$ and $\widehat{B}_t$ respectively, and then setting $h$ to be the field on $\mathbb{C}$ whose radial part is given by $A_t$ on the circle of radius~$e^{-t}$ around 0, and whose lateral part is that of an independent whole-plane GFF.
+Note that the radial part is only defined modulo additive constant, but we generally fix the constant as we do for a wedge, i.e.\ by requiring $A_0 = 0$.
+As before, the law of a quantum cone is invariant under the operation of adding a constant to the field (i.e., the circle average of the resulting cone will have the same law as that of the original one); analogously to the case with wedges, the restriction of the circle average embedding of an $\alpha$-quantum cone $h$ to the unit disc $\mathbb{D}$ is equal in law to the restriction of $h^{\mathrm{wp}}-\alpha\log|\cdot|$ to $\mathbb{D}$ where~$h^{\mathrm{wp}}$ is a whole-plane GFF with the additive constant chosen so that the circle average $h^{\mathrm{wp}}_1(0)$ is 0.